The Science Behind Our Love for Pets

 A Japanese study reported on by Science found that dog owners experienced a jaw-dropping 300 percent increase in oxytocin levels after spending a half hour with their dogs, including time gazing into their eyes.
 That locked gaze is key, the scientists found.
 In fact, the scientists saw no oxytocin increase in the dogs and owners who had spent little time looking into each other's eyes.

 Yes, according to the Japanese study and a second study conducted by neuroscientist Paul Zak.
 The Telegraph reports that Zak conducted a study of ten dogs and discovered oxytocin levels increased by an average of 57.2 percent when dogs spent ten minutes playing with their owners.
-The Japanese study found that number elevated even more.
+The Japanese study found that number increased even more.
 The dogs in that study showed a 130 percent increase in the "love hormone" after thirty minutes with their owners, including the time gazing into each other's eyes.

 Crazy for Cats